 Mineral Impact

-Although not all minerals in the water supply are harmful to drink or harm your health, these higher amounts of minerals can certainly have a negative impact on your external body, in the home, and your material possessions.
+Although not all minerals in the water supply are harmful to drink or harm your health, these higher amounts of minerals can negatively impact your external body, home, and material possessions.
 Here are some of the ways that you can tell if you have hard water in your house.

 - If you notice that you have scaly, crusty white deposits on your plumbing fixtures or in your sinks.